Akuli/jou/doc/tutorial.md

 <p><details>
 <summary>An unimportant "ahchthually" that you can skip</summary>

-The memory addresses are not necessary just indexes into RAM.
+The memory addresses are not necessarily just indexes into RAM.
-For example, the Linux kernel moves infrequently accessed things to disk when RAM is about to get full (this is called **swapping**).
+For example, the Linux kernel moves infrequently used things to disk when RAM is about to get full (this is called **swapping**).

-This doesn't change memory addresses within the program, so you don't need to think about swapping when you write Jou programs.
-The OS will take care of mapping your memory addresses to the right place.
+However, this doesn't affect memory addresses inside Jou programs, because the OS takes care of mapping them to the right place.

-I think the locations in RAM are called **physical addresses**, and the memory addresses that Jou programs see are called **virtual addresses**.
+The locations in RAM are called **physical addresses**, and the memory addresses that Jou programs see are called **virtual addresses**.
-I'm not sure about the names though.
-I don't think of this much: I just imagine that everything goes in RAM, and on the rest of this page I continue to do so.
+But practically, you can ignore this and just imagine that everything goes to RAM.

 </details>